sammersblog/sammersblog.github.io/pelican/content/How-I-can-use-vertx-mqtt-client?.md

 But just providing a handler is not enough, you should also connect to the broker and subscribe to some topics.
 For this reason, you should use a **connect** method and then call **subscribe** when connection established.

-To deploy this verticle form typical application you should have in your **main** method something like that:
+To deploy this verticle from typical application you should have in your **main** method something like that:

 ```java
 Vertx vertx = Vertx.vertx();